kotlin-graphics/gln/src/main/kotlin/gln/manual.md

 glEnablei/glDisablei/glIsEnabledi are found as enable/disable/isEnabled with cap

 glGetTransformFeedbackVarying returns size, type and name as a triple

+glTexBuffer has a mandatory target, so it's inferred